-The Boucher Institute is a graduate-level naturopathic medical college.
-A university bachelor's degree from a recognized Canadian or a regionally accredited American post-secondary institution, or the equivalent, in any field is required for entry into the program.

-For credentials earned outside of Canada and the US, a "comprehensive evaluation" must be completed from an acceptable service and submitted for review.

-Still Completing your Undergraduate Degree?

-Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites no later than one month prior to matriculation.

-The following specific courses are required prerequisites and applicants must show a minimum final grade of 60 per cent or 'C'.
-Prerequisite courses must be taken at a recognized post-secondary institution, or the equivalent, either on-site or online.
-The Boucher Institute does not require the separate lab courses as a prerequisite.
-Lab courses may not be used to fulfill the number of required prerequisite credit hours or be included in calculating prerequisite grades.
-The Admissions Committee expects prerequisite courses to be completed no more than seven (7) years prior to an application for admission.

-- Biology: one full-year (6 credit hours)

-It is strongly recommended that the requirement be fulfilled by 6.0 credit hours of introductory or general biology.
-This requirement may also be satisfied by 3.0 credits hours of general/introductory biology, which can include Ecology or Evolution courses, plus 3.0 credit hours of another appropriate biology, such as, botany, cell biology, ecology, genetics, microbiology, zoology etc. Please note: anatomy and physiology courses may not satisfy the biology requirement.

-- General Chemistry: half-year (3 credit hours)

-Now reads | The Boucher Institute is a post-graduate level naturopathic medical college.
+The Boucher Institute is a post-graduate level naturopathic medical college.
 A university bachelor's degree from a recognized Canadian or a regionally accredited American post-secondary institution, or the equivalent, in any field is required for entry into the program.

 For credentials earned outside of Canada and the US, a "comprehensive evaluation" must be completed from an acceptable service and submitted for review.

 Still Completing your Undergraduate Degree?

 Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites prior to matriculation.

 The following specific courses are required prerequisites and applicants must show a minimum final grade of 60 per cent or 'C'.
 Prerequisite courses must be taken at a recognized post-secondary institution, or the equivalent, either on-site or online.
 The Boucher Institute does not require the separate lab courses as a prerequisite.
 Lab courses may not be used to fulfill the number of required prerequisite credit hours or be included in calculating prerequisite grades.
 The Admissions Committee expects prerequisite courses to be completed no more than seven (7) years prior to an application for admission.

 - Biology: one full-year (6 credit hours)

 It is strongly recommended that the requirement be fulfilled by 6.0 credit hours of introductory or general biology.
 This requirement may also be satisfied by 3.0 credits hours of general/introductory biology, which can include Ecology or Evolution courses, plus 3.0 credit hours of another appropriate biology, such as, botany, cell biology, ecology, genetics, microbiology, zoology etc. Please note: anatomy and physiology courses may not satisfy the biology requirement.

 - General Chemistry: half-year (3 credit hours)